-Companies with a trade footprint to, from and through the UK will need to focus on the impacts of Brexit on their supply chains, putting in place plans to deal with these and ensuring continuity of their supply chain in a cost optimised manner.
+Companies with a trade footprint to, from and through the UK will need to focus on the impacts of Brexit on 2021 trade on their supply chains, putting in place plans to deal with these and ensuring continuity of their supply chain in a cost optimised manner.

 Customs Audits and Reviews